mareforma.open(path=None, *, ...)

 idempotency_key solves two distinct problems:

-Retry safety — same key returns the existing claim_id with no INSERT.
+Retry safety: same key returns the existing claim_id with no INSERT.
 Use whenever a run may be interrupted and retried:

-Convergence convention — two agents using the same structured key converge on the same claim_id even with different text, without needing explicit supports= links:
+claim_id even with different text, without needing explicit supports= links:

-Use a structured key encoding the semantic content: "target_T_condition_C", not a random run ID.
+"target_T_condition_C", not a random run ID.

 A replay that supplies a different artifact_hash than the original raises IdempotencyConflictError rather than silently dropping the new hash.